maxim2525/ubuntu_ios_calendar_icon/README.md

 1. install https://www.icloud.com/calendar/ as an app and create a shortcut/place it in the dock
 2. download the script, place it in a folder and run it. it should generate a ios_calendar_.png file
-3. go to ~/.local/share/applications and find the calendar shortcut file and open it with an editor
+3. go to ~/.local/share/applications and find the calendar .desktop file and open it with an editor
 4. replace the Icon=xy with the file location of the ios_calendar_.png file